 It’s clear that option two has a lower interest rate when compared to option one.
 What’s not clear is which is the best mortgage rate.

-Now if you stick with the loan for a long time, then option two usually makes sense; however, if you refinance or move too soon, then that “lower rate” just ends up costing you more money.
+Now, if you stick with the loan for a long time, option two usually makes sense; however, if you refinance or move too soon, that “lower rate” just ends up costing you more money.

 Every situation is different, so I suggest you question the benefits of buying down the rate (or not buying down the rate).
-With some loan scenarios, it does make sense, so don’t be completely opposed to the idea of paying an upfront fee to get a lower mortgage rate.
+With some loan scenarios, it makes sense, so don’t be completely opposed to paying an upfront fee to get a lower mortgage rate.

-If you buydown the rate, make sure you’re clear on how long it will take for you to see the actual savings of the lower rate.
+If you buy down the rate, make sure you’re clear on how long it will take to see the actual savings of the lower rate.

-Here Is How To Calculate The Benefit Of Buydown
+Here Is How To Calculate The Benefit Of A Buydown

 If your loan amount is $300,000, and you have the choice between a 30-year fixed rate at 5.50% and a 30-year fixed rate at 5.00% with a one-point buydown, here is how you do the math to see if there is a benefit to buying down the rate.

 - Establish how long you know you’ll keep the loan.
-For this example, we’ll set that at 5 years.
+For this example, we’ll set that at five years.

 - Write down the difference in cost between the two loans ($3,000).